Convention of Nymegen: Treasure crisis of 1568

-The original source of the dispute was Elizabeth's seizure of gold from Spanish money ships in English ports in November 1568.
-Chased by privateers in the English channel, five small Spanish ships carrying gold and silver worth 400,000 florins (£85,000) sought shelter in the harbors at Plymouth and Southampton.
+The original source of the dispute was Elizabeth's seizure of gold from Spanish ships in English ports in November 1568.
+Chased by pirates in the English channel, five small Spanish ships carrying gold and silver worth 400,000 florins (£85,000) sought shelter in the harbors at Plymouth and Southampton.
 The English government headed by William Cecil gave its permission.
 The money was bound for the Netherlands as payment for Spanish soldiers.
-When Queen Elizabeth discovered that the gold was not owned by Spain, but was still owned by Italian bankers.
-She decided to seize it, and treated it as a loan from the Italian bankers to England.
-The bankers agree to her terms, so Elizabeth had the money and she eventually repaid the bankers.
-Spain reacted furiously and seized English property in the Netherlands and Spain.
+When Queen Elizabeth learned that the gold was a loan of Italian bankers to the Spanish Crown, she decided to seize it, and treat it as a loan from the Italian bankers to England.
+The bankers reluctantly agreed to her terms and Elizabeth kept the money.
+Spain responded by seizing English property in the Netherlands and Spain.
 England reacted by seizing Spanish ships and properties in England.
-Spain reacted by imposing an embargo preventing all English imports into the Netherlands for five years.
+Spain then reacted by imposing an embargo preventing all English imports into the Netherlands for five years.
 The bitter diplomatic standoff lasted for years.
 However neither side wanted war.

 The subsequent absence of funds later led to a revolt by the unpaid Spanish army which in the Low Countries resulted in the sacking of Antwerp in 1576, known as the Spanish Fury.
 As part of the Convention of Nymegen, Elizabeth returned this seized gold to Genoese bankers.

 The treaty also laid out provisions for resumed diplomatic and commercial relations between Spain and England.
 Trading had been suspended but had proven far too damaging to both countries to not be reinstated.
 The treaty was based on the principles that all merchants would be compensated for losses, and that neither side would shelter or protect rebels or privateers.
-Furthermore, it was agreed that the Duke of Alva would leave the Netherlands, thereby reducing tensions.
+The Duke of Alba would also leave the Netherlands to help reduce tensions.

 These provisions were formalised in the Convention of Bristol in August 1574.

 The Nymegen treaty was signed by Elizabeth I and representatives of the Spanish commander, the Duke of Alva.